ros-industrial/rmf_scheduler/docs/sphinx/usage/basic_tutorial.rst

      "event_details": {}
    }

-Run the following command to add the Event.
+Run the following command to add the Event to the schedule.
-This command changes the schedule stored.

 .. code-block:: bash